 Three east/west and four north/south corridors can be broadly delineated through the neighborhood.
 These corridors show the general paths that pedestrian use traveling within the neighborhood.
-These corridors can be seen in figure B. Sidewalks and informal pedestrian paths make up these corridors and the location of these features within the neighborhood can be seen in figure C. The location of the existing right-of-ways, Town property, and the proposed path locations can be seen in figure D.
+These corridors can be seen in figure B. Sidewalks and informal pedestrian paths make up these corridors and the location of these features within the neighborhood can be seen in figure C. The location of the existing right-of-ways, public property, and the proposed path locations can be seen in figure D.

-Walkway Location Distance Walkway 1.1 From Craig Street to Baldwin Park at west end of Craig Street 200 feet Walkway 1.2 From Church Street to Trinity Court at north end of Church 240 feet Street Walkway 1.3 From Cotton Street to Caldwell Street at north end of Cotton 80 feet Street Walkway 1.4 From Caldwell Street to Northside Buildings Parking Lot at 30 feet Chapel Hill Housing Offices Walkway 1.5 From McDade Street to N. Columbia Street at east end of Mc- 700 feet Dade Street Walkway 1.6 From Mitchell Street to Craig Street at west side of mid-block 220 feet between Caldwell Street and Roberson Street
+Walkway Location Distance Walkway 1.1 From Craig Street to Baldwin Park at west end of Craig Street 200 feet Walkway 1.2 From Church Street to Trinity Court at north end of Church Street 240 feet Walkway 1.3 From Cotton Street to Caldwell Street at north end of Cotton Street 80 feet Walkway 1.4 From Caldwell Street to Northside Buildings Parking Lot at Chapel Hill Housing Offices 30 feet Walkway 1.5 From McDade Street to N. Columbia Street at east end of Mc- Dade Street 700 feet Walkway 1.6 From Mitchell Street to Craig Street at west side of mid-block between Caldwell Street and Roberson Street 220 feet